MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 You can also use the [Alerts spotlight](investigate-alerts-windows-defender-advanced-threat-protection.md#alert-timeline) feature to see the correlation between alerts and events on a specific machine.

 Expand an event to view associated processes related to the event.
-Click on the circle next to any process or IP address in the process tree to investigating further into the identified processes.
+Click on the circle next to any process or IP address in the process tree to investigate additional details of the identified processes.
 This action brings up the **Details pane** which includes execution context of processes, network communications and a summary of metadata on the file or IP address.

-This enhances the ‘in-context’ information across investigation and exploration activities, reducing the need to switch between contexts.
+The details pane enriches the ‘in-context’ information across investigation and exploration activities, reducing the need to switch between contexts.
 It lets you focus on the task of tracing associations between attributes without leaving the current context.

 ## Related topics
 - [View the Windows Defender Advanced Threat Protection Dashboard](dashboard-windows-defender-advanced-threat-protection.md)